cooper/juno/README.md

 The password for the default oper account `admin` is `k`.

 The configuration is, for the most part, self-explanitory.
 Anything that might be questionable probably has a comment that explains it.
+Explanations of all options are available in the [configuration spec](doc/config.md).

 Note that, because juno ships with a configuration suitable for fiddling, the default values in the `limit` block are rather low.
 A production IRC server will